 If you are after something a little longer, check out the Cycle Tokyo website for further ideas.

 If you are getting a bit more serious about your riding, why not join a cycling group?
-Perhaps the best known in Tokyo is Half Fast Cycling (formerly Don’s Half-Fast Flash-Mob Weekend Urban Bicycle Rides).
+Perhaps the best known in Tokyo is Half-Fast Cycling (formerly Don’s Half-Fast Flash-Mob Weekend Urban Bicycle Rides).
 Their philosophy is “We not too fast; we not too slow.
 We jus’… half-fast” meaning that those looking for race training are discouraged, but so are dawdlers.
 Group trips are on weekends starting at 11:00 and range from 30km beginner rides to 100km flat intermediate rides up to 150km hill climbs, all ending at the Roppongi Hills Grand Hyatt.
-Rides are generally urban and take two to six hours depending on how much socializing they do and how many beer stops they make which, guessing by their punning name, may be a few.
+Rides are generally urban and take two to six hours depending on how much socializing they do and how many beer stops they make which, guessing by their punning name, maybe quite a

 Before you hit the road, be sure to check out the rules and regulations of cycling in Japan.